Sathvik1007/sentimental_classifier/README.md

 **Word2Vec Embeddings** <br />
 Word2Vec embeddings using Gensim to create word vectors for the text data.<br />
 # Results
-The results table provides the accuracy, precision, recall, and F1-score for each model
+The results table provides the accuracy, precision, recall, and F1-score for each model <br />
 ```markdown
 | Model                        | Accuracy | Precision | Recall | F1-Score | Support |
 |------------------------------|----------|-----------|--------|----------|---------|